 AgentMile Smart Contract Ecosystem

-The platform implements two types of smart contracts which help to collect, store and manage a comprehensive list of properties within the platform, as well as to facilitate and manage leasing of property and payments and other transactions.
+The platform implements two types of smart contracts which help to collect, store and manage a comprehensive list of properties within the platform, as well as to facilitate and manage to lease of property and payments and other transactions.

 AgentMile has a platform token known as ESTATE, which is an EIP-20 standard-based Ethereum token.
 Currently available for purchase on different exchanges, this token can be spent in paying for and rewarding of services on the platform as well as other transactions.